texta-tk/texta-tk.github.io/source/evaluator.rst

 .. _param_es_timeout:

 **es_timeout**:
-	 After how many minutes of processing one batch of documents (n documents in batch = `scroll_size`) ElasticSearch throws a timeout and the processing is suspended.
+	 After how many minutes of processing one batch of documents (n documents in batch = `scroll_size`) Elasticsearch throws a timeout and the processing is suspended.

 Output parameters